isomerpages/moe-nationaljc/index.md

       variant: center
       title: College of the Nation
       subtitle: Home of Scholars and Leaders who Serve with Honour
-  - infopic:
-      title: 2025 NJC Open House
-      id: infopic
-      description: NJC welcomes all prospective JC1 students to visit us on 11 January 2025 (Saturday), any time between 10am to 2pm, for a splashing good time!
-      button: Read more here
-      url: /2025-njc-open-house/
-      image: /images/NJC__1_.jpg
-      alt: read more here
-  - infopic:
-      title: S1 Registration
-      id: infopic
-      description: Congratulations on the posting of your child to National Junior College!
-Please check your PG mobile application for important information and instructions
-      button: Read more here
-      url: s1-registration-2025/
-      image: /images/s1_registration.jpeg
-      alt: S1 Reg
   - resources:
       title: News & Highlights
       subtitle: Latest